dingjiansw101/ZegFormer/README.md

 The pre-trained checkpoints of ZegFormer can be downloaded from https://drive.google.com/drive/folders/1qcIe2mE1VRU1apihsao4XvANJgU5lYgm?usp=sharing

+## Disclaimer
+Although the reported results on PASCAL VOC are trained with 10k iterations, the results at 10k are not stable.
+We recommend to train models with longer iterations.
 ## Acknowlegment
 This repo benefits from [CLIP](https://github.com/openai/CLIP) and [MaskFormer](https://github.com/facebookresearch/MaskFormer).
 Thanks for their wonderful works.